Azure/fta-cloudarchitecture/docs/azure-architecture-center.md

 The Azure Architecture Center contains a [Cloud Design Patterns] section that explain how common problems can be solved with cloud architecture.
 There are a large number of patterns that span several types of considerations including reliability, performance, and managing complex deployments.

 ## Well-Architected Framework
 The [Well-Architected Framework] is the inspiration of this discussion.
-The framework lays out key tenants in a series of pillars and provides guidance on technology choices and even provides a check list for each pillar.
+The framework lays out key tenets in a series of pillars and provides guidance on technology choices and even provides a check list for each pillar.
 Our recommendation is to read the guide before starting a design session and use the checklists at the end as a measure.

 There is also a [Microsoft Learn path for the Well-Architected Framework], which presents the same concepts in a guided discussion.